Jayson Bukuya: 2014

-2015-present
+2015-2019

 On 11 November 2014, Bukuya signed a two-year deal to rejoin the Cronulla-Sutherland Sharks.
 In 2016, he was a part of the Sharks maiden premiership winning grand final team.

-In 2017, Bukuya was part of the Cronulla side which qualified for the finals but were eliminated in week one after suffering a shock defeat by North Queensland 15-14.
-In 2018, Bukuya made 21 appearances for Cronulla as the club reached the preliminary final before being defeated by Melbourne 22-6.
+In 2017, Bukuya was part of the Cronulla side which qualified for the finals but were eliminated in week one after suffering a shock defeat by North Queensland Cowboys 15–14.
+In 2018, Bukuya made 21 appearances for Cronulla as the club reached the preliminary final before being defeated by Melbourne Storm 22–6.

 Bukuya made a total of 16 appearances for Cronulla in the 2019 NRL season.
 Bukuya played for Cronulla's feeder club Newtown in their 2019 Canterbury Cup NSW grand final victory over Wentworthville at the Western Sydney Stadium.

 The following week, Bukuya played for Newtown in the NRL State Championship victory over the Burleigh Bears at ANZ Stadium.

+Post playing

 On 13 June 2020, Bukuya announced his retirement from rugby league effective immediately.

 On 18 July 2020, Bukuya played for Dubbo CYMS against North Sydney in the first round of a state-wide open competition.